hanna-xu/DDcGAN/README.md

-# DDcGAN for multi-resolution infrared and visible image fusion
+# DDcGAN-tensorflow:<br> for multi-resolution infrared and visible image fusion

 This is the code of the following paper: